Language and control

 Part 1 – The Obedience Reflex: How the Psychology of Obedience Enables Mass Compliance

-Introduction: Obedience, Authority, and Mass Compliance Why do people obey even when it conflicts with their personal morals or interests?
+Uncensored · Part 1 – The Obedience Reflex How the Psychology of Obedience Enables Mass Compliance Introduction: Obedience, Authority, and Mass Compliance Why do people obey even when it conflicts with their personal morals or interests?
 This question lies at the heart of the psychology of obedience.
-Obedience is a form of social influence where an individual acts in response to a direct order from an authority figure, often doing something…
+Obedience is a form of social influence where…

 Rational